leolanese/leolanese/README.md

 I'm responsable for a range of very important tasks as part of a Team.
 Here is what I do:

-✅ 🌟**Be nice**: `Be a developer that everybody wants to work with`.
+✅ 🌟**Be nice**: `Be a developer, but above all a great person, that everybody wants to work with`.
 It's not 100% all about the code.

-✅ 🌟**Show Strong Team Player Skills**: `Actively collaborate and integrate to promote team engagement` and uphold company culture.
+✅ 🌟**Be Strong Team Player**: `Actively collaborate and integrate to promote team engagement` and uphold company culture.

-✅ 🌟**Be curious**: As an `Software Engineer, your brain is your greatest asset`.
+✅ 🌟**Be curious**: As an `Software Engineer, our brain is our greatest asset`.
 Be actibly looking for new challenges, be curious, move out of comfortable zone and be eager to learn.

-✅ 🌟**Deep understanding**: Don't create a solution that simply works.
+✅ 🌟**Be insightful**: Deep Understanding, simple solution, but don't create a solution that simply works.
 Understand all the implications.
 Understand how works internally.
 Reverse-enginner it, and explain to someone else like a child of nine.
-Now, understanding the problem let's provide a simplest and best possible solution. `Software Engineer is about provide a solution for a problem using tech.`
+Now, understanding the problem let's provide a simplest and best possible solution.

-✅ 🌟**I Write Practical Code**: Code that's merely "smart" often is an atempt to show how "smart" the author is.
+✅ 🌟**Be practical**: Code that's merely "smart" often is an atempt to show how "smart" the author is.
 However, in my experience, people value and appreciate more when you `focus on solving their problems and making their work easier, rather than showing off technical tricks`.

-✅ 🌟**I Write Good Simple Code**: `Hard to test.
+✅ 🌟**Be simple and testable**: `Hard to test.
 Not a great code`.

-I write simple test-oriented declarative code.
+✅ 🌟**Be performante**: Write code with performance in mind.
+Write Good Simple Code.

 <br />

-### What I'm doing as Senior Team Lead / Software Engineering Manager? 🚀
+### What I'm doing as Senior Team Lead / Software Engineering "Manager"? 🚀

 > Finding a truly exceptional leader is hard to find, parting with them is challenging and impossible to forget.